oblinger/HookAnchorApp/SETS/Books/DYL.md

 QUESTIONS:
 1. DATA SCIENTIST  --  Am I in range to be an applied/data scientist?  (prep needed?)
 2. DAY TO DAY -- What are the day to day activities of a manager?  of a data scientist?
+3. BEST PREP -- What are the best things to do now land strongest job w/ greatest flexibility
+4. BEST WAY TO:   (1) important   &   (2) thinking thru ideas

 DETAILS QUESTIONS:
 - ML ENG Training --